VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 | ![](Sketch-a-Sketch/20010_0.jpg) | ![](Sketch-a-Sketch/20010.jpg) | ![](Sketch-a-Sketch/20010_0.png) |
 | ![](Sketch-a-Sketch/20020_0.jpg) | ![](Sketch-a-Sketch/20020.jpg) | ![](Sketch-a-Sketch/20020_0.png) |

 We construct our paired dataset using 45000 images from [LAION Art](https://huggingface.co/datasets/laion/laion-art), and we train a [ControlNet](https://github.com/lllyasviel/ControlNet) model to condition [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) on the image-sketch pairs.
 The trained model takes a text caption and a partial sketch as inputs, and outputs generated images corresponding to a potential completion of the sketch.
+Note that by training on many different random partial sketches, of varying levels of completeness, the model learns to take a sketch of **any** level of completeness to a final image.
+That means that there are no assumptions about the order that people draw lines into the model.
+Users can draw lines in any order the wish, and *Sketch-to-Sketch* will still generate an image from the current state of the sketch.

 ## Generating possible images